pegasys-fi/docs/docs/sdk/v3/guides/01-background.md

 title: Background
 ---

-Before integrating with Uniswap, it may be helpful for newcomers to review the following background information on some important developer web3 concepts, the structure of our examples, and SDK concepts.
+Before integrating with Pegasys, it may be helpful for newcomers to review the following background information on some important developer web3 concepts, the structure of our examples, and SDK concepts.

 :::info
 Already familiar with web3 development and/or the basics of our SDK and want to get right to the code?
 Start with our first guide, [Getting a Quote](./02-quoting.md)!